Irish Universities Association Webinar Series

 Celebrating the Contribution of Nursing and Midwifery in Contemporary Irish Society

-The School of Nursing, Health Sciences and Disability Studies at St. Angela's College are delighted to collaborate with the Irish Universities Association, brining together a series of webinars to raise awareness on the contribution that nursing and midwifery, are making across the provision of health care in Ireland.
+The School of Nursing, Health Sciences and Disability Studies at St. Angela's College were delighted to collaborate with the Irish Universities Association, bringing together a series of webinars to raise awareness on the contribution that nursing and midwifery, are making across the provision of health care in Ireland.
 In particular, the seminars will focus on clinical practice, education, research, as well as specialist and advanced practice.
 They will also explore the role that nurses and midwives, have been playing in the supporting the national effort during the COVID-19 pandemic.

 What do we mean by Diversity and Inclusion?

 In the USA, diversity seems to have a meaning related to culture, ethnicity and race.
 In the UK diversity seems to be included in equality narratives and has a broader meaning, with relevance to any underrepresented social groups.